MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 6. Embedding a note that doesn't exist will trigger an error from `path_finder`
 7. Having an equation in the section's name might cause an error
 8. Adding an alias to a cross reference in Obsidian when the note being referenced is either a figure block, equation block, table block, or citation.
+9. In code blocks, if you start the line with "#", the converter confuses it with a section start.
+This will be corrected soon.